 - The mother's milk adjusts to her baby's nutritional and immunological needs, hence the term "designer milk."

 - The chances of successfully breastfeeding and continuing to breastfeed for longer are much higher when KMC is practiced.

 - Babies as premature as 30 weeks can begin breastfeeding when receiving kangaroo mother care.
 But alternative feeding methods exist for those unable to suck directly on the breast.

 - The mother and baby's sleep cycles synchronize, which means they will sleep and wake together, helping both get the rest they need.

 - The mother's uterus contracts and returns to its average size sooner, which also helps limit her blood loss.

 - Where there are Kangaroo Mother Care Wards available, mothers have the benefit of learning from and supporting each other.

 - Morbidity and mortality rates are lower, as babies are more likely to survive.
-Even very small babies who were not thought to be viable have beaten the odds and survived as a result of kangaroo care.
+Even tiny babies who were not considered viable have beaten the odds and survived due to kangaroo care.

 - For hospitals, the benefits are reduced costs.
 Less expensive technology and fewer staff members are needed.
 Other hospital costs are also reduced.

 - Because fewer babies get infections, the need for intensive or special care also decreases.